 An investment in furniture for the long term is a good investment that offers value for the money paid.
 If you believe in this, it is easy to make choice when it comes to furniture for your home or business.
 Nevertheless, your furniture buying experience should be a pleasurable one, not something that you dread to undertake.

 With that being said, let us look at what is around your house that needs to be rearranged or if needed replaced.
-That small storage chest passed on by your grandmother five decades ago, the one that came handy for your mother for storing old-fashioned sweaters can be put to good use like a toy chest for your children.
-Or take that mahogany writing table with flip down surface, plenty of drawers and fine artistry.
+That small storage chest passed on by your grandmother five decades ago, the one that came handy for your mother for storing old-fashioned sweaters can be put to good use as a toy chest for your children.
+Or take that mahogany writing table with flip-down the surface, plenty of drawers, and fine artistry.

 If the color and style match, you can always use it as an entry table or study desk.
 Creative ideas like this can often help you preserve and cherish your antiques and at the same time make the house more functional and efficient.
 A fine piece of furniture in a room not only adds a design element but a valuable thing to own as well.

 Here is a caution though.
-You should never buy a furniture at first sight.
+You should never buy furniture at first sight.
 This is a skill that is gained from many years of experience.
 Talk to people who already know what they are buying.
-Similarly, you may have passed up high quality furniture at first, but remember that there is always a better choice, so keep hunting.
+Similarly, you may have passed up high-quality furniture at first, but remember that there is always a better choice, so keep hunting.

 In fact, a good reliable professional for furniture design and selection is trained to select the right furniture using his or her five senses.
-He or she will feel the wood, see the design, hear the strength of the material the piece is made of, smell the stain and varnish to determine its quality and savor the craftmanship with which it is made.
+He or she will feel the wood, see the design, hear the strength of the material the piece is made of, smell the stain and varnish to determine its quality, and savor the craftsmanship with which it is made.